Best Car Accident Lawyers in Phoenix, AZ | Hirsch & Lyon

-Many times, drivers leave the scene of the accident, do not have auto insurance, and – worst of all – try to avoid liability for any damage to the victim’s property or injuries suffered.
+Many times, drivers leave the accident scene, do not have auto insurance.
+Worst of all – try to avoid liability for any damage to the victim’s property or serious injuries suffered.
 Victims are then left to fend for themselves.

-They either take out a claim against their own insurance policy (which may not always cover the full extent of the damages or medical bills) or are left with no choice but to pay for accident expenses out of pocket – an accident that wasn’t even their fault.
+They either take out a claim against their own insurance policy (which may not always cover the full extent of the damages or medical bills) or are left with no choice but to pay for accident expenses out of pocket.
+An accident that wasn’t even their fault.
 While these situations are common, car crash victims need to know they are not alone.
-Help IS available.
+Legal help IS available.
 That’s where an experienced Phoenix car accident lawyer can step in and make all the difference.

-The car accident lawyers at Hirsch & Lyon have over 60 years of combined experience successfully representing injured auto victims.
-We know you are already dealing with the pain of your personal injuries and the costs of fixing your car, bicycle or motorcycle.
-The last thing you need is to struggle with the burden of filing a claim or figuring out how you will pay for medical bills or property repairs.
+The car accident lawyers at Hirsch & Lyon have over 60 years of combined experience successfully representing injured auto victims .
+We know you are already dealing with the pain of your personal injuries.
+And the costs of fixing your car, bicycle, or motorcycle accident .
+The last thing you need is to struggle with the burden of filing a claim.
+Or figuring out how you will pay for medical bills or property repairs.
 Our Phoenix car accident attorneys take care of all the technical details after your accident.
-We contact insurance companies, file your paperwork, investigate the scene of the accident, and even help you obtain medical care for your injuries.
+We contact insurance companies, file your paperwork, and investigate the scene of the accident.
+We even help you obtain medical care for your injuries.

 Injured in a Car Accident?
-Contact Hirsch & Lyon Today.
+Contact our Car Accident Lawyer Today.

-Hirsch & Lyon is focused entirely on providing top-tier legal advocacy for personal injury victims.
-Our car accident attorneys have over 65 years of combined experience, with a long track record of success in obtaining favorable results for clients, whether through settlement negotiations or at trial.
+Hirsch & Lyon Law Firm is focused entirely on getting justice , compensation and providing top-tier legal advocacy for personal injury victims.
+Our car accident attorneys have over 65 years of combined personal injury cases experience.
+With a long track record of success in obtaining favorable results for clients, whether through settlement negotiations or at trial.